Creamy, salty, and sweet… candied bacon ice cream is a great unique homemade ice cream recipe to cool off in the heat!

-Anyway, if you’ve watched any Iron Chef, you’ve seen contestants pull out the ice cream machine and create all sorts of concoctions and off the wall flavors in an attempt to impress the judges and win the Iron Chef Title.
-We have an ice cream maker, and who doesn’t love ice cream?
-When you combine bacon and ice cream… well, it’s delicious!
-I also added some of my candied jalapenos, that’s optional, but it was a nice additional layer – salty, sweet, and a little heat.
+Anyway, if you’ve watched any Iron Chef, you’ve seen contestants pull out the ice cream machine and create all sorts of concoctions in an attempt to impress the judges and win the Iron Chef Title.
+We have an ice cream maker, and had bacon.
+So, why not?
+And after the first bite, my question became… “why not sooner?”

 - 2 c heavy cream